visormatt/image-reveal/README.md

 					'ratio': '16/9',				// Ratio of the images ~ ex: 4/3 or 19/9
-					'slider-element': 'handle',		// ID of the element to attach drag events 'start': '50%',					// Accepts any starting point in px or % 'target': 'custom-slider',		// ID of the slider container });
+					'slider-element': 'handle',		// ID of the element to attach drag events 'start': '50%',					// Accepts any starting point in px or % 'target': 'image-slider',		// ID of the slider container });
 			};
 		</script>